 Pratt Institute Parking Rules, Regulations, and Enforcement

-These rules and regulations have been established to govern the use of parking facilities at Pratt Institute (“Pratt”) and to ensure that such use is managed in a comprehensive and uniform manner.
+These rules and regulations have been established to govern the use of parking facilities at Pratt Institute (“Pratt”) and to ensure that such use is managed comprehensively and uniformly.

 - All vehicles parked on Pratt property must display a current valid parking permit with the permit number visible.

-- All vehicles parked on Pratt property must have a current state registration.
-Any vehicle not possessing a valid state registration will be considered abandoned and subject to towing from Pratt property at the owner’s expense.
+- All vehicles parked on Pratt’s property must have current state registration.
+Any vehicle not possessing a valid state registration will be considered abandoned and subject to towing from Pratt’s property at the owner’s expense.

 - Permits are never transferable or assignable.

 - Faculty and staff residents having one or more vehicles must purchase a separate parking permit for each vehicle.
 A $10 fee will be charged for each additional permit.
-Only one vehicle may be parked in the Main parking lot.
-Additional vehicles must be parked in the Willoughby, Stabile, or Cannoneer parking lots.
+Only one vehicle per owner may be parked on Pratt property at a time.

 - Student parking is permitted in the Willoughby, Stabile, or Cannoneer Court lots only.

-- Permit holders are responsible for any and all violations issued to their permit.
+- Permit holders are responsible for all violations issued to their permits.